dansmyers/ProgrammingWithAI/Activities/7-Games.md

 Here's a simple math game.
 There is a pile of 21 stones.
 On her turn, a player may take either 1, 2 or 3 stones.
 The player who takes the last stone *wins*.
 It was played as a challenge on *Survivor: Thailand* where they called in "Thai 21".

-Prompt Claude to create a program to play the subtraction game.
+Prompt Claude to create a program to play the subtraction game against the computer.
 Describe the set up, legal moves, and winning condition.
 Remember to ask to include descriptive comments and take a look at the code before you accept it.

 ### Test